The Latest: Trump and Putin begin talks on possible deal to end Russia-Ukraine war

 Russian media say Putin will use Russian-made limousine in Alaska

-Russian state news agencies Tass and RIA Novosti reported Friday that President Vladimir Putin will use Aurus, a high-end Russian-made limousine, in Alaska.
+Russian state news agencies Tass and RIA Novosti reported Friday that Putin will use Aurus, a high-end Russian-made limousine, in Alaska.

 The agencies posted footage of a black limousine with Russian license plates and a small Russian flag attached to the hood driving around the tarmac.